 If you don’t portion and budget for a bathroom replacement or new bathroom installation, it becomes impossible to plan your savings around such a goal.
 Alongside this, it’s quite difficult to even get started on planning renovation works and old bathroom removal without a timescale in mind.

 In this article, we cover a rough breakdown based on what usually goes into a typical bathroom.
-It is crucial to look at everything from the taps, vanity units, shower head, shower, and the bathtub to the accessories and furniture.
-If you're looking to build a bathroom suite from scratch, bathroom installation costs and bathroom removal cost must be taken into account before you begin the process.
+It is crucial to look at everything from the taps, vanity units, shower head, shower and bathtub, to the accessories and furniture.
+If you're looking to build a bathroom suite from scratch, bathroom installation costs and bathroom removal costs must be taken into account before you begin the process.
 A new bathroom can be expensive, but you don't have to break the bank to enhance your existing space.

 Prices vary based on where you live so you can expect to pay between a certain range depending on the bathroom layout, material cost, plumbing work and whether or not you are having a complete bathroom refurbishment.